 On the whole, an uninspiring month, with the Dick volume probably the best of the lot.

-As for when and where the books were acquired, the first three came from various used bookstores the last decade (the details escape me), the VU was a remainder purchased at Moe’s in Berkeley four years ago and the Dylan was bought at Pomona’s Magic Door Books a few months ago.
+As for when and where the books were acquired, Tarzan came from a vendor at the LA Comic Show in 2001, the next two from various used bookstores the last decade (the details escape me), the VU was a remainder purchased at Moe’s in Berkeley four years ago and the Dylan was bought at Pomona’s Magic Door Books a few months ago.

 June is shaping up as a light month.
 As I write this it’s the 9th and I haven’t finished anything since late May; I’m still in the early stages of two books after abandoning a third.
 Hope you’re doing better.